-Join Greg Sowell for an in-depth discussion in this video DNS and NetBIOS, part of Foundations of Networking: Protocols and CLI Tools.
+Join Greg Sowell for an in-depth discussion in this video DNS and NetBIOS, part of Networking Foundations: Protocols and CLI Tools.

 - [Voiceover] The Domain Name System…is what translates your favorite domain names…into IP addresses.…It was first designed at the University…of California Irvine in 1983.…It is designed to be a hierarchical distributed system.…It's capable of translating the massive amounts…of requests required by the internet…or within a small private network.…If a client wants to resolve google.com,…it will first check its DNS cache.…If it does have it cached, it will simply use that address.…If it does not, it will begin the lookup process.…